 The registration of real estate under leasehold ownership for foreign citizens is quite common in Thailand, as well as reliable and legal.
 The advantages of registering a property under leasehold are that it is not declared and is not taxed.

 A foreign citizen can purchase apartments in any complex under leasehold.
-In complexes that do not have a condominium license, apartments can be purchased either by Thai company or with the help of a good lawyer.
+In complexes that do not have a condominium license, apartments can be purchased either by a Thai company or with the help of a good lawyer.
 The contract can also offer the possibility of a two-fold extension period for 30 years after the expiry of the first term.
-In condominiums, there are 2 quotas for sale of apartments: A total of 49% of the available apartments have a foreign freehold quota.
-The remaining 51% of the apartments must belong to either Thai citizens or Thai companies, or can be sold to a foreign citizen under a leasehold ownership, with an initial 30 years to begin with.
+In condominiums, there are 2 quotas for the sale of apartments: A total of 49% of the available apartments have a foreign freehold quota.
+The remaining 51% of the apartments must belong to either Thai citizens or Thai companies, or can be sold to a foreign citizen under leasehold ownership, with an initial 30 years to begin with.
 The foreign buyer has the same rights and duties as the Thai owner, only slightly limited by the lease period of 30 years, after which, there is the possibility of a two-fold extension.

-There are also taxes and fees required, which have to be paid at the Land Department of Thailand for the transfer of ownership.
+There are also taxes and fees required, which have to be paid at the Land Department of Thailand, for the transfer of ownership.

 After more than a year of Covid-19 crisis situations, the beautiful tropical island of Phuket is opening up again.
 Tourists and locals alike can now come to this piece of paradise as long as they abide by the rules -...

 Have you always wanted to invest in real estate but don’t know where to start?
 We’ll explore the basics of investing in real estate and give you some pro tips on how to make your investment...